allenai/allennlp-guide/chapters/part2/using-config-files.md

 		self.variance = variance
 ```

 Importantly, we have to use type annotations for the constructor arguments: this tells FromParams how to parse the JSON in the configuration file.
-Once we have done this, other objects can utilize a configurable `Gaussian` simply by annotating one of their constructor arguments with the `Gaussian` type.
-For example:
+Once we have done this, other objects can utilize a configurable `Gaussian` using type annotations:

 ```python
 from allennlp.data.vocabulary import Vocabulary